Naga, Cebu: Colonial Era

+Saint Francis of Assisi church the Parish church of Naga, Cebu.
+According to Alicia M. L. Coseteng, it has incorporated Christianized-Islamic Filipino Mudejar Style into this Catholic church.

 Naga was previously named by the first settlers as Narra due to the abundance of narra trees.
+And in Naga City at Bicol, The Narra Trees are associated with the more serpentine and Dragon-like Naga of Sanskrit origin wherein Narra Trees' roots are very serpentlike.
 The name eventually became Naga.
 Naga became a municipality on June 12, 1829.
 It was partitioned from San Nicolas, now part of Cebu City.
 The original barrios are Inayagan, Tinaan, Langtad, Pandan, Cantag-an, Lutac, Uling, and Alpaco.

 Soon after, Spanish authorities discovered coal in the upland barangays of Uling and Lutac.
 However, mines were developed intermittently.
 In 1901, during American occupation, the Uling-Lutac coal and rail concession (also known as the Macleod concession) was identified as one of the three coal mines in Cebu that the government wanted to develop further.

 In 1921, the Philippine government established the first cement plant in the country in Tinaan, Naga.
 It was called Cebu Portland Cement Company (CEPOC).
 Today, the plant still exists and able to produce 3.8 million metric tons (MMT) of cement per year.
 It is now known as the APO Cement Plant.

 During World War II, around three-quarters of the town was destroyed.